Placement & Assessment

 If you have questions about CCP placement testing, please contact ccpadvising@cscc.edu.

 Columbus State’s placement tests are untimed.
 Appropriate accommodations beyond extra time may be available for students who have submitted documentation to the Accessibility Services office.
-Advocates will inform new students on how to set up accommodated placement tests, if needed.
+Advocates will inform new students on how to set up accommodated placement tests if needed.

 For more information, please visit the link below.

-Disabilty Services - Frequently Asked Questions for New and Prospective Students
+Disability Services - Frequently Asked Questions for New and Prospective Students